 Begin your Himalayan adventure from the ‘Land of Thunder Dragon’, Bhutan.
 Discover some of Bhutan’s popular destinations - Paro, Punakha and Thimphu.
 Take a ride across verdant Bhutanese countryside and drive through a high mountain pass, Do Chula pass.
 Step into ancient fortresses (dzongs) and hike up to sacred mountainside monasteries, including Taktsang Monastery, perched on the side of a cliff.
 The next highlight on your itinerary, is the Nepal to Tibet tour.
 Head to the vibrant capital of Nepal, Kathmandu.
 Explore two medieval kingdoms built by Malla kings - Patan and Bhaktapur.
 Discover Pokhara, a picturesque city located beside the serene Phewa Lake.
 Hike to Naudanda and walk through traditional villages and terraced fields.
 Get amazed by the jaw dropping views of Himalayan peaks.
 Experience a magical Himalayan sunrise from Sarangkot.

 Finally fly over to the Tibetan plateau and spend three delightful days in Lhasa, discovering its ancient cultural treasures.
 Stand beneath the iconic Potala Palace.
 Complete a kora around the sacred Barkhor Square.
 Step inside the sacred halls of Ganden, Drepung and Sera monasteries.
 After experiencing the highlights of the city, your memorable Tibet Nepal Bhutan Tour ends in Lhasa.
 Throughout your trip you will be accompanied by an experienced local guide.
 He will give you an insight about the local customs as well as the significance of the places you visit.
+Among the many Nepal Tibet Bhutan tour packages, this itinerary offers you the best experience.

 *TOURS DEPART EVERYDAY OF THE YEAR